xcore/proj_xtag2/README.rst

 =====

 * Test
-* Make otp programmer work and put it in Makefile
 * Factor out XTAG2.xn into module_xtag2
+* Sort otp.h out - it should not be in this repo

 Firmware Overview
 =================